joturkka/csvReader/README.md

 csvReader
 =========

-simple program for reading files on csv form.
+simple program for reading files in csv form.